pbudzyns/rag_workshop/README.md

 Alternatively you can use OpenAI API key or a model from HuggingFace.

 To install Ollama follow the [instructions](https://ollama.com/download).
+After installation run `ollama run llama2` to pull the model and verify that everything is working well.

 To get OpenAI API token you will have to create OpenAI account.